Dalbec ends slump, lifts Red Sox past Orioles 6-2

 TRAINER’S ROOM

 Red Sox: INF/OF Kiké Hernandez was placed on the 10-day injured list with a right hamstring strain he sustained the previous night against the Tigers.
 In a corresponding move, Michael Chavis was recalled from Triple-A Worcester.
 “He can play first, second, third.
-We can put him in left field,” Boston manager Alex Cora said.
+We can put him in left field,” Cora said.

 Orioles: OF Anthony Santander (ankle) is jogging and is close to starting baseball activities.
 Santander has not played since April 20 but could be back in the lineup in one or two weeks. … RHP Mac Sceroler (right shoulder tendinitis) threw a side session Friday and did not have any setbacks.
 Sceroler, a Rule 5 pick, is 0-0 with a 7.36 ERA in two games.